Warlock of the Stonecrowns: Plot summary

-In Warlock of the Stonecrowns, an adventure recommended for a party of four to six characters of levels four to ten, the Warlock - a scion of the awnshegh Gorgon - is building an army in his Citadel in the Stonecrown mountains, and plans to wreak vengeance on his father by conquering or extorting alliances from neighboring domains.
-Various adventure hooks are provided, in addition to the player characters' need to investigate the sudden depletion of realm magic sources in domains adjacent to the Stonecrowns, as the Warlock is accumulating realm magic with the aid of an enchanted cauldron to further his evil scheme.
-Each stage of the Warlock's scheme is detailed in a four-year chart, allowing the characters to approach the adventure piecemeal, coming back whenever they have gains sufficient experience to face the next hazard.
+Warlock of the Stonecrowns is an adventure intended for a party of four to six player characters of levels between four and ten, in which the Warlock has been raising an army in his Citadel in the Stonecrown mountains, seeking vengeance against his awnshegh father the Gorgon by conquering neighboring domains or forcing alliances with them.
+The adventure includes various hooks to compel the characters to become involved, as well as their need to determine the cause of a sudden depletion of realm magic sources in these domains, because the Warlock has been using a magic cauldron to steal realm magic from them.
+The adventure includes a four-year chart which tracks each stage of his plan as the Warlock completes it, so the characters can come back to it whenever they are ready to deal with each stage.

-Parties travelling to the citadel overland are likely to encounter the Warlock's army, while parties that find an underground network of caves and passages to get there may experience several encounters along the way.
-Suggestions are given for each of the routes to the citadel, with the details left for the referee to fill in.
+Characters that travel to the citadel overland should encounter the army of the Warlock, although characters that find a network of caves and underground passages may experience other encounters along the way to the citadel.
+The adventure provides suggestions for each of the routes to the citadel, and the Dungeon Master can fill in the details.

-This citadel is described in great detail, and is filled with the Warlock's minions and his magical traps.
-The adventure gives the personality and behavior of each group and important NPC.
-There is also an adjacent shadow world, which uses the same map as the citadel proper; characters that enter this shadow world can gain valuable information and may have some powerful foes.
+The adventure includes a detailed description of the citadel, which is filled with both minions of the Warlock and his magical traps.
+The adventure gives the personality and behavior for each group of minions and important non-player characters.
+There is a shadow world adjacent to the citadel proper, and this utilizes the same map as the citadel itself; characters that travel to this shadow world can learn additional information but may encounter some powerful foes.

-The adventure climaxes with a showdown between the heroes and the Warlock.
-The module outlines the deals he is prepared to make and the certain circumstances in which he is prepare to make and under which he'll stick to his word.
+The climax of the adventure features a confrontation between the characters and the Warlock.
+The module outlines the deals he is prepared to make under the right circumstances and whether he will keep his word.